davezuko/davezuko.github.io/src/routes/blog/eradicate-runtime-errors-in-react-with-flow.md

 ---
-layout: post
 title: "Eradicate Runtime Errors in React with Flow"
-date: 2016-02-28 18:00:00
+description: Catch errors before they happen by statically analyzing your code with Flow.
 categories: reactjs flow javascript development
-author: david.zukowski
-cover: /assets/images/covers/water.jpg
-description: Catch errors before they happen by statically analyzing your code with Flow.
-comments: true
-disqus: true
 ---

 [Flow](http://flowtype.org/) is pretty awesome.